 You maintain IMA accreditation by complying with the IMA Continuing Professional Development (CPD) scheme.

 Due to our strategic partnership with Staffordshire University, we are able to offer this 15 Credit Higher Education certificate at a significantly lower cost than equivalent HE qualifications.

-For the April 2020 CertMAP cohort the United Utilities Trust Fund will be providing bursary funding for advisers of clients in the United Utilities area.
-The bursary will mean that advisers /organisations will only need to contribute £260 toward the cost of study
+For the October 2020 CertMAP cohort the United Utilities Trust Fund will be providing bursary funding for advisers of clients in the United Utilities area.
+The bursary will mean that advisers /organisations will only need to contribute £270 toward the cost of study.

 The above bursaries are administered by the IMA.
 Please do not approach the trust funds directly.

 The IMA has also allocated a small amount of its own funds to support advisers in exceptional circumstances who are unable to afford the full cost of study.
 This funding will be available on a first-come, first-served basis and priority will be given to those in greatest need.
-This support is for £320, meaning those receiving it pay only £200.
+This support is for a maximum £320, meaning those receiving it pay a minimum of only £210.
 To find out more, please email us at firstname.lastname@example.org.

 Details of the next cohort can be found on the how to apply page.

 See here to apply.